S3ooodi90/ReferenceImplementation/S3Model Semantics Generator.md

 The generator examines your data to determine the required concept model schema(s).
 Then it looks at those schemas to determine the required reference model schema(s).

+The data files are assumed to have a .xml extension and the models are assumed to have a .xsd extension.
+If your data is in JSON formatted files then those files should first be converted to equivalent XML files.

 If required schemas are missing the generator exits with an error message explaining what is missing.